cheneyzhao/JobService/README.md

-# JobService Backend - URL Data Aggregation Service
+# JobService - URL Data Aggregation Service

-A robust backend service with job-based processing capabilities, which processes and aggregates sitedata data from multiple sitedata providers, transforming it into a unified format with scoring.
+A robust service with job-based processing capabilities, which processes and aggregates data from multiple providers, transforming it into a unified format.

 ## 1. How to Run the Service